2 Giants-Seattle games off due to smoky skies, moved to SF - WHIZ News

 SEATTLE (AP) — The two-game series between the San Francisco Giants and Mariners in Seattle that was scheduled to start Tuesday night was postponed because of poor air quality caused by the West Coast wildfires.

+“I think there was some concern, yeah, for sure,” Kapler said.
+“Everybody was reading the reports on the air quality and we all wanted to be safe.”

-The teams will now play Wednesday and Thursday at Oracle Park in San Francisco, with game times to be determined.
+The teams will now play at 9:40 p.m.
+ET Wednesday and 4:10 p.m.
+ET Thursday at Oracle Park in San Francisco.

 The announcement came as forecasters called for smoke to reach very unhealthy levels in Western Washington through at least Thursday.